exercism/julia/exercises/practice/bob/.approaches/introduction.md

 It is probably clearest to separate the checks for silence, yelling, and questioning out and give them descriptive names.

-## Approach using variables for each check
+## Approach: using variables for each check

 [4d47's very readable solution](https://exercism.io/tracks/julia/exercises/bob/solutions/bad626f50f3d46999305e1db5d6c8c78)